wolfgangasdf/iqp-book/tp-indistinguishable.md

 <!-- [part from G5.1.1, part from P10.2 but all very unclear, also wikipedia not much better.
 This is crap!] -->

-Let us now go back and construct from scratch two-particle wavefunctions that are either symmetric and anti-symmetric under particle exchange:
+Let us now go back and construct from scratch two-particle wavefunctions that are either symmetric and anti-symmetric under particle exchange, indicated by the $\pm$ subscript:

 $$\psi_\pm\left(r_1,r_2\right)=A\left[\psi_a\left(r_1\right)\psi_b\left(r_2\right)\pm\psi_b\left(r_1\right)\psi_a\left(r_2\right)\right]$$(tp-p-1)